Back to Blog

 • High-speed, two-way communications is the solution to the biggest challenge facing utilities today as they embrace more and more renewables and local distributed power.
 This project provides us with the perfect platform to meet our current and future needs.

-• Another benefit that Rock Island provides OPALCO members is to build OPALCO’s equity so we can expand investments in renewable energy projects.
+• Another benefit that Rock Island provides OPALCO members is to build OPALCO’s equity to improve our financial position for future capital projects.

 • Board Strategic Directive #11: Manage OPALCO’s wholly-owned subsidiary to provide our membership high quality, reliable internet, voice and communications services.
 Prioritize communications to emergency responders and fiber to the home deployment while continually improving wireless services and maintaining key partnerships.